zl03jsj/mupdf/README.md

 samples,look at:
 mupdf_path/source/z/pdf/samples/pdf_samples.c

-x11 is needed by mupdf, to compile mupdf lib, install XQuartz first: https://dl.bintray.com/xquartz/downloads/XQuartz-2.7.11.dmg
+on macos, x11 is needed, to compile mupdf lib, install XQuartz first: https://dl.bintray.com/xquartz/downloads/XQuartz-2.7.11.dmg

-digtal signature is depend on openssl, you can compile it by yourself, or get pre-built(for macos) binary and include header files at: https://github.com/zl03jsj/openssl_mac.git
+openssl is must for digital signature, you can compile it by yourself, or get pre-built(for macos) binary and include header files at: https://github.com/zl03jsj/openssl_mac.git

-run following command to update submodules: git submodule update --init --recursive
+run following command to get thirdpart dependencies, which are submodules: git submodule update --init --recursive

 after all above, you may need to take a look at ./compile.sh, make sure